Evolutionary psychology: Products of evolution: adaptations, exaptations, byproducts, and random variation

-One of the tasks of evolutionary psychology is to identify which psychological traits are likely to be adaptations, byproducts or random variation.
-George C. Williams suggested that an "adaptation is a special and onerous concept that should only be used where it is really necessary."
+One of the tasks of evolutionary psychology is to identify which psychological traits are likely to be adaptations, byproducts, or random variation.
+George C. Williams suggested that an"adaptation is a special and onerous concept that should only be used where it is really necessary."
 As noted by Williams and others, adaptations can be identified by their improbable complexity, species universality, and adaptive functionality.

 Obligate and facultative adaptations

 A question that may be asked about an adaptation is whether it is generally obligate (relatively robust in the face of typical environmental variation) or facultative (sensitive to typical environmental variation).
 The sweet taste of sugar and the pain of hitting one's knee against concrete are the result of fairly obligate psychological adaptations; typical environmental variability during development does not much affect their operation.
 By contrast, facultative adaptations are somewhat like "if-then" statements.
-For example, The adaptation for skin to tan is conditional to exposure to sunlight; this is an example of another facultative adaptation.
-When a psychological adaptation is facultative, evolutionary psychologists concern themselves with how developmental and environmental inputs influence the expression of the adaptation.
+For example, The adaptation for skin to tan is conditional on exposure to sunlight; this is an example of another facultative adaptation.
+When a psychological adaptation is facultative, evolutionary psychologists concern themselves with how developmental and environmental inputs influence its expression.

 Cultural universals

 Evolutionary psychologists hold that behaviors or traits that occur universally in all cultures are good candidates for evolutionary adaptations.
 Cultural universals include behaviors related to language, cognition, social roles, gender roles, and technology.
 Evolved psychological adaptations (such as the ability to learn a language) interact with cultural inputs to produce specific behaviors (e.g., the specific language learned).

 Basic gender differences, such as greater eagerness for sex among men and greater coyness among women, are explained as sexually dimorphic psychological adaptations that reflect the different reproductive strategies of males and females.
-It has been found that both male and female personality traits differ on a large spectrum.
+It has been found that both male and female personality traits vary across a wide spectrum.
 Males had a higher rate of traits relating to dominance, tension, and directness.
-Females had higher rates organizational behavior and more emotional based characteristics.
+Females had higher rates of organizational behavior and more emotionally-oriented characteristics.

 Evolutionary psychologists contrast their approach to what they term the "standard social science model," according to which the mind is a general-purpose cognition device shaped almost entirely by culture.